vmware/container-service-extension/docs/cse3_1/CSE31.md

 * CSE 3.1 drops the support with VCD 10.0.

-* Deprecation of TKGI (Enterprise PKS) - CSE Server and Kubernetes Container Clusters plug-in will soon drop support TKGI (previously known as Enterprise PKS).
-Consider using CSE-TKG or VCD-Tanzu for management of Kubernetes clusters with VCD.
+* Deprecation of TKGI (Enterprise PKS) - CSE Server and Kubernetes Container Clusters plug-in will soon drop support for TKGI (previously known as Enterprise PKS).
+Consider using VMware Tanzu Kubernetes Grid or VMware Tanzu Kubernetes Grid Service for management of Kubernetes clusters with VCD.

 **Terminology:**
 * TKGS cluster ~ Tanzu Kubernetes Grid Service cluster ~ vSphere with Tanzu cluster